-Like its ‘cousin’ the SWOT Analysis, the Force Field Analysis is one of my favourite tools to organise information to extract its insight in advance of a brainstorm.
+Like its sister the SWOT Analysis, the Force Field Analysis is a familiar tool to organise information to extract its insights.

 The original model was developed in the 1960s by German psychologist Kurt Lewin to visualise the opposing forces inherent in any issue or situation.
-The analysis of these forces – both the driving forces (those promoting change) and the restraining forces (those resisting change) – helps to determine an appropriate plan of action.
+The analysis of these forces – both the driving forces (those promoting change) and the restraining forces (those resisting change) – helps determine an appropriate plan of action.
 Lewin’s original model and its methodology can be seen here.
 (You will need to sign-up for free access.)